196 Street Station Plan

 As SkyTrain extends down Fraser Highway from City Centre to Langley, the area on the Surrey side of the future Willowbrook Station is going to change.
 We are creating a new plan for the area that includes the residential neighbourhood on either side of Fraser Highway and the industrial area south of 60th Ave.

 Thank you to the over 300 people who attended our open house on January 28 to share information about the 196 Street Station Plan and the neighboring Clayton Corridor Plan.
-There's still an opportunity to provide feedback in the survey (link below) and we will be producing a What We Heard Report in early spring.

 Questions